Im2rnado/Carbide-Help/README.md

  * [Canvas](https://www.npmjs.com/package/canvas) - Images

-This project is **NOT** affiliated, authorized, endorsed by, or in any way related to Epic Games.
+This project is **NOT** affiliated, authorized, endorsed by, or in any way related to Epic Games Inc.